Early life of Marcus Aurelius: Family and childhood

-The gens Annia, to which Marcus Aurelius belonged, had an undistinguished history.
+The gens Annia, to which Marcus belonged, had an undistinguished history.
 Their only famous member was Titus Annius Milo, a man known for hastening the end of the free republic through his use of political violence.
-Marcus Aurelius' paternal family originated in Ucubi, a small town southeast of Córdoba in Iberian Baetica.
+Marcus' paternal family originated in Ucubi, a small town southeast of Córdoba in Iberian Baetica.
 The family rose to prominence in the late first century AD.
-Marcus Aurelius' great-grandfather Marcus Annius Verus (I) was a senator and (according to the Historia Augusta) ex-praetor; in 73–74 his grandfather Marcus Annius Verus (II) was made a patrician.
+Marcus' great-grandfather Marcus Annius Verus (I) was a senator and (according to the Historia Augusta) ex-praetor; in 73–74 his grandfather Marcus Annius Verus (II) was made a patrician.
 Cassius Dio asserts that the Annii were near-kin of Hadrian, and that it was to these familial ties that they owed their rise to power.
 The precise nature of these kinship ties is nowhere stated.
 One conjectural bond runs through Annius Verus (II).
-Verus' wife Rupilia Faustina was the daughter of the consular senator Libo Rupilius Frugi and an unnamed mother.
+Verus' wife Rupilia Faustina was the daughter of the consular senator Libo Rupilius Frugi and a mother whose name is unknown.
 It has been hypothesized Rupilia Faustina's mother was Salonia Matidia, who was also the mother through another marriage of Vibia Sabina, Hadrian's wife, but the theory is not universally accepted.
 Anthony Birley argued that it is implausible based on Rupilia's age.
-Historians Strachan and Christian Settipani proposed instead Vitellia the daughter of emperor Vitellius as her mother.
+Historians Strachan and Christian Settipani proposed instead Vitellia, the daughter of emperor Vitellius, as her mother.
 Verus' elder son—Marcus Aurelius' father—Marcus Annius Verus (III) married Domitia Lucilla Minor.

-Lucilla was the daughter of the patrician P. Calvisius Tullus Ruso and the Domitia Lucilla Major.
-Domitia Lucilla Major had inherited a great fortune (described at length in one of Pliny's letters) from her maternal grandfather and her paternal grandfather by adoption.
+Lucilla was the daughter of the patrician P. Calvisius Tullus Ruso and Domitia Lucilla Major.
+Lucilla Major had inherited a great fortune (described at length in one of Pliny's letters) from her maternal grandfather and her paternal grandfather by adoption.
 The younger Lucilla would acquire much of her mother's wealth, including a large brickworks on the outskirts of Rome—a profitable enterprise in an era when the city was experiencing a construction boom.